Out of all the hair removal methods for women, two are most popular – waxing vs. shaving.

 There are two basic things you need when shaving – a razor and a good quality shave cream.
-Good news is razors and shave creams are cheap.
+Good news is razors and shaving creams are cheap.
 A BIC Soleil 9 pack will cost less than $10.
 And a good quality shave cream costs less than $6.

 A good quality razor will last for up to 4 uses before needing any replacement.
 So a 9 pack BIC Soleil razor will last for up to 2 to 3 weeks.
 Shave cream will last even longer.
 Add all that up, and it’ll still be less than the wax strips.

 Traditional waxing can be painful, but newer products that have come to the market have made it easier for the beginner to try it.
 Since you’re pulling out hair and skin, it can be painful, depending on the type of wax you use.

-Shaving on the other hand, is less painful with the correct technique and sharp blade.
-But there is a bigger risk of nicks and cuts if you’re not careful.
-One of the biggest risks shaving would be razor burn and ingrown hair.
+Shaving, on the other hand, is less painful with the correct technique and a sharp blade.
+But there is a more significant risk of nicks and cuts if you’re not careful.
+One of the most significant risk shaving would be razor burn and ingrown hair.